 Install: It can be installed from here.
 No browser restart is required.
 You will find its icon added to the toolbar.

 Settings: Before you try anything, head over to its dashboard.
 In the Privacy tab, you can turn off the feature of clearing browser cache every 60 minutes.
 The My rules tab is where you can find the list of rules that are applied by uMatrix to decide if a network request on a webpage should be allowed or not.
 You will find the default rules that uMatrix starts off with under Permanent Rules and the rules that you have set under Temporary Rules.
-Do not worry if it looks complicated cause you usually set these rules using the colorful 2D matrix UI of uMatrix.
+Do not worry if it looks complicated cause you usually set these rules using the colorful 2D matrix (or switchboard) UI of uMatrix.
 In the Hosts files tab, click the Update Now button to update all the hostnames to block from the various popular lists maintained on the internet.

 Content is blocked by default: By default, uMatrix blocks all types of content from the blocked hostnames (see above) and allows CSS and image content only from the domain you are visiting.
 Many websites may not render or work correctly due to this and you will need to step in to tell uMatrix to allow other content from other domains.
 This default behavior is called Block All / Allow Exceptionally.
 To allow everything by default is called Allow All / Block Exceptionally.
 You can find detailed information about these two modes here.